 The company is also committed to maximising the opportunity for employees to become homeowners as opposed to renting.
-To achieve this houses are made available to employees as below cost.
-The cost of developing a $120m^2$ middle to lower income unit is ~ R 980 000.
-This includes the land aquistion and building costs.
-These units would be made available to employees for ~ R 700 000, a discount of ~ 30%.
+To achieve this houses are made available to employees at below cost.
 The housing developed by Sishen Iron Ore that is made available to employees to purchase is referred to as Facilitated Stock.
-Approximately 972 (70%) of the 1 389 units will be made available for employees to purchase at discounted costs.
-The remaining 417 (30%), will be made available to employees and contractors to rent.
-This component is referred to as Strategic Stock.
+Based on the information provided all of the 163 units will be made available for employees to purchase at discounted costs.

-This creation of an opportunity for Sishen Iron Ore employees to become homeowners at a substantially discount of $\sim 30$ % of the market value represents a significant socioeconomic benefit.
+This creation of an opportunity for Sishen Iron Ore employees to become homeowners at a discounted cost represents a significant socio-economic benefit.
 In so doing employees can become owners of a fixed asset that will increase in value over time, as opposed to renting a property.
 International and local research indicates that psychological and socio-economic well-being is closely linked to the stability provided by owning one's home.
 Political stability is also closely linked to home ownership.
 People that have something of value to lose are more inclined to work towards looking for peaceful, construcive solutions as opposed to resorting to social unrest and protests.

 The provision of housing and community facilities by Sishen Iron Ore therefore represents a long term investment in the well-being of its employees and the community of Kathu as a whole.
 This represents a significant socio-economic benefit for the employees, the town of Kathu and the GLM.
-The provision of affordable housing and rental stock in Kathu also ensures that workers do not have to commute over long distances in order to access thier place of work.
+The provision of affordable housing in Kathu also ensures that workers do not have to commute over long distances in order to access thier place of work.
 This represents a postive social benefit for both the workers and thier families.